ALPilapil/baby_logic_lm/README.md

 All the functions currently are truncated

 ## Instructions
+Start with just data from childes and a dyck_sequences.txt file in pre-data/shuff_dyck

-Generate dyck_sequences with python scripts/make_paren_data.py which takes an optional argument to limit the amount generated DONE
+Generate dyck_sequences with python scripts/make_paren.py which takes an optional argument to limit the amount generated, will make tokenized_paren.txt

-Modify the tokenizer with modify_tokenizer.py DONE
+Modify the tokenizer with modify_tokenizer.py

-Generate datasets with dataprep.py DONE
+Generate childes training data with datasets with dataprep.py

 Finally, train and evaluate the model with train.py